sensepost/assless-chaps/README.md

 ## Using Have I Been Pwned

-The HIBP password lists are already downloadable as NT Hashes, one just needs to remove the count file and convert them to CSV format so they can be imported into the database.
+The HIBP password lists are already downloadable as NT Hashes, one just needs to remove the count form the file and convert them to CSV format to be imported into the database.

-This can be done using the standard Unix utility `sed`:
+This can be done using the standard Unix utility `sed` like so:

 `sed "s/^\(.\{14\}\)\(.\{14\}\)\(.\{4\}\):.*/\3,\1,\2/ pwned-passwords-ntlm-ordered-by-hash.txt" > hibp.csv`

-After which it can be imported using `mksqlitedb.py`.
+After which it can be imported using `mksqlitedb.py hibp.db hibp.xsc`.

-## Using hashcat
+## Using hashcat to create a hash csv file from wordlists and rules

 You'll need to make a small code change to the mode 1000 OpenCL module to make it spit out every hash, rather than only those matching your crack candidate.
 By default, it will generate the hash in the right CSV format required.

 * Change to your hashcat `OpenCL` directory: `cd hashcat/OpenCL`
 * Apply the patch: `patch < m01000_a0-pure.cl.patch`
-* Prepare a file with an impossible to crack NT hash like `11111111111111111111111111111111`
+* Prepare a file with an impossible to crack NT hash like `echo 11111111111111111111111111111111 > impossible_hash`
 * Crack as normal, but disable your potfile and redirect the output to a file: `hashcat -m1000 impossible_hash rockyou.txt -r best64.rule --potfile-disable --quiet > rockyou.csv`
 * Create your hashes database: `python3 mksqlitedb.py rockyou.db rockyou.csv`